-(Full text of the Statute, as it was adopted at the Founding Congress of the European Left in Rome, May 9, 2004, with the amendments approved by the 2nd Congress in Prague, November 2007, by the 3rd Congress in Paris, December 5, 2010, by the 4th Congress in Madrid, December 14, 2013, by the 5th Congress in Berlin, December 18, 2016, by the General Assembly meeting in Brussels, June 24, 2017, and by the General Assembly meeting in Brussels, 30 September 2018; the 6th Congress in Benalmadena/Spain, 14 December 2019; the General Assembly meeting in Brussels, 11 October 2020; the General Assembly meeting, 9 October 2021; and the 7th Congress in Vienna, 10 December 2022.)
+(Full text of the Statute, as it was adopted at the Founding Congress of the European Left in Rome, May 9, 2004, with the amendments approved by: the 2nd Congress in Prague, November 2007; the 3rd Congress in Paris, 5 December 2010; the 4th Congress in Madrid, 14 December 2013; the 5th Congress in Berlin, 18 December 2016; the General Assembly meeting in Brussels, 24 June 2017; the General Assembly meeting in Brussels, 30 September 2018; the 6th Congress in Benalmadena/Spain, 14 December 2019; the General Assembly meeting in Brussels, 11 October 2020; the General Assembly meeting, 9 October 2021; and the 7th Congress in Vienna, 10 December 2022.)

 The “Party of the European Left”, abbreviated here to “European Left” (EL) is a flexible, decentralised association of independent and sovereign European left-wing parties and political organizations which works on the basis of consensus.

 We unite democratic parties of the alternative and progressive Left on the European continent that strive for the consistent transformation of today’s social relationships into a peaceful and socially just society on the basis of the diversity of our situations, our histories and our common values.

 Therefore we refer to the values and traditions of the socialist, communist and labour movement, of feminism, the feminist movement and gender equality, of the environmental movement and sustainable development, of peace and international solidarity, of human rights, humanism and antifascism, of progressive and liberal thinking, both nationally and internationally.
 We work together in the tradition of the struggles against capitalist exploitation, ecological destruction, political oppression and criminal wars, against fascism and dictatorship, in resistance to patriarchal domination and discrimination against “others”.